Skip to Main Content

 Modern Hotel

 Modern Hotel occupies a converted early-20th-century building on West Grove Street in downtown Boise, placing it squarely in the city's growing tier of design-conscious independent properties.
 The address puts guests within walking distance of the Basque Block and the broader downtown dining corridor.
-For travelers who want architectural character without a resort footprint, it sits in a distinct peer set from Boise's larger chain options.
+For travelers who want architectural character without a resort footprint, it sits in a distinct comparable set from Boise's larger chain options.

 Where Boise's Independent Hotel Scene Finds Its Footing